AlessandroBompadre79/htmlToReact/README.md

 # htmlToReact

-Entro into scripts folder and follow the README.md' instruction
+Enter into scripts folder and follow the README.md' instruction